Doctor of Osteopathic Medicine Admissions

 FERPA affords students certain rights with respect to their education records, specifically the right to:

-• Inspect and review the student's education records within 45 days of the day the University receives a request for access.
-The student should submit to Registration Services a written request that identifies the records s/he wishes to inspect.
+• Inspect and review the student's education records within forty-five (45) days of the day the University receives a request for access.
+The student should submit to Registration Services a written request that identifies the records they wish to inspect.
 The office will notify the student of the time and place where the records may be inspected.

 • Request the University to amend the student's education records that the student believes are inaccurate or misleading.
-The student should write to the University Registrar, clearly identifying the part of the record s/he wishes to be changed, and specify why it is inaccurate or misleading.
+The student should write to the University Registrar, clearly identifying the part of the record they wish to be changed and specify why it is inaccurate or misleading.
 If it is determined not to amend the record as requested by the student, the University will notify the student of the decision and advise the student of the right to a hearing regarding the request for amendment.
 Additional information regarding hearing procedures will accompany this notification.

 • File a complaint with the U.S. Department of Education concerning alleged failure(s) by the University of New England to comply with the requirements of FERPA.
 The name and address of the Office that administers FERPA is: